D1White/itop1000_test/README.md

 Clone down this repository.
 You will need `Docker` installed globally on your machine.

-If there is an `"proxy": "http://localhost:5000",` line in the server/package.json, delete it.

 ⚠ Don't forget to customize your `server/.env` file.

 Create docker image: